-This is all about becoming the embodiment of both the core values you expect from your team members and the values of your organization.
+This is all about becoming the embodiment of both the core values expected from your team members and the values of your organization.
 This cannot be a mask you put on or a suit you wear.
 To employ another old adage, you have to be this person at all times, “even when no one is watching.”
 This is absolutely fundamental for a high-quality leader: the moral courage to do what is right, regardless of who’s watching or what’s happening.

 There can be no room for moral cowardice or intellectual dishonesty at the top.

 What does the word “be” have to do with the paradigm of leadership?
-Is there anything deeper than a superficial and ultimately vapid definition such as “be the change you want to see in the world?”
+Is there anything deeper than a superficial and ultimately vapid definition such as “Be the change you want to see in the world”?
 I dare say that when it comes to leadership, you have to be willing to go beyond a motivational saying overlain on a stock photo hanging on your office wall.

 Not only do you have to believe in yourself, your team, your organization, and your mission, somehow you also have to find a way to make others believe in you.
 How do you do this?
-Well, that’s the million dollar question, isn’t it.
+Well, that’s the million dollar question, isn’t it?

 Be a coach.
 Be a mentor.
 Be a cheerleader.
 Be a leader.